 Before 2015, home care workers were excluded from the federal minimum wage and overtime protections provided by the Fair Labor and Standards Act.
 They are now covered by these laws, but the nature of their work and the services they provide are unlike the traditional “9 to 5” hours under which many other employees operate.

-Wage and hour division of the United States Department of Labor has a helpful guide that outlines exactly how home care workers are paid, exemptions for overtime, and how employers can properly follow the regulations set forth under FLSA.
-As an employer of a home care worker, it’s critical that these regulations are adhered to, as violating them is not only hurtful for your company but those who need in-home care benefit greatly from a stable workforce of home care workers.
+The wage and hour division of the United States Department of Labor has a helpful guide that outlines exactly how home care workers are paid, overtime exemptions, and how employers can properly follow the regulations set forth under FLSA.
+As an employer of a home care worker, these regulations must be adhered to, as violating them is not only hurtful for your company but those who need in-home care benefit greatly from a stable workforce of home care workers.

 If you are a home care worker, it’s pertinent to know your rights and when they are being violated, so let’s lay it out in layman’s terms by making important distinctions.
 At the end of this, if you still have questions about overtime and wage and hour law, contact a wage and hour lawyer in Ohio to help you determine if your rights are being violated or not.

 To be a live-in home care worker, you must live at the client’s house or spend at least 120 hours—or five consecutive days or nights—in the client’s home per week.
 This rule excludes home care workers who perform 24-hour shifts but do not spend 120 hours or five consecutive days or nights.

 As a live-in home care worker, you still have rights to breaks, sleep, meals, and “off-duty” time.
 These off-duty hours are different than breaks in that they must be long enough for the worker to pursue personal enjoyment effectively.
 If you are only receiving a minimal amount of off-duty time and cannot effectively make use of your personal time, then talk with your employer or a Columbus wage and hour lawyer to rectify the situation.